 Some people call full mouth reconstruction a smile makeover.

-This patient came to Dr. Daniels with worn teeth and a history of acid reflux that had severely eroded his front teeth.
-Dr. Daniels removed the failing dental work and restored his mouth with beautiful all porcelain crowns.
+This patient came to Dr. Marsh with worn teeth and a history of acid reflux that had severely eroded his front teeth.
+Dr. Marsh removed the failing dental work and restored his mouth with beautiful all porcelain crowns.
 The result was a stunning looking, comfortable Sedona smile that functions as great as it looks.

 Treating severely worn teeth is a very complex process.
-Dr. Daniels will spend hours of time behind the scenes assessing and designing your reconstruction.
+Dr. Marsh will spend hours of time behind the scenes assessing and designing your reconstruction.

 It starts with photos, diagnostic models of your teeth and an accurate recording of your bite and jaw relationship.
-Based on this information a full mouth mockup of the proposed new teeth is fabricated in wax by Sedona dentist Roy Daniels.
+Based on this information a full mouth mockup of the proposed new teeth is fabricated in wax by Sedona dentist Chris Marsh.
 Once this step is complete we will schedule your appointment to begin your full mouth reconstruction.

 You will wear the temporary restorations for approximately 4-6 weeks while your new teeth are being crafted.
 Once your new teeth are ready we will try them in, confirm that they fit and function well, and get your approval to bond them in place.